 PD Dr. Georg Strack

-Georg Strack is academic assistant in the Middle Age section at the Department of History at LMU.
-He studied History and German Literature in Munich and wrote a dissertation about "Thomas Pirckheimer (1418-1473).
+Georg Strack is an Assistant Professor in the Middle Age section at the Department of History at LMU Munich.
+He studied history and German literature in Munich and wrote a dissertation about "Thomas Pirckheimer (1418-1473).
 Gelehrter Rat und Frühhumanist" which was published in 2010.
-As postdoctoral researcher he was part of a LMUexcellence research group on cultural and religious diversity in the Middle Ages and the Renaissance.
-Furthermore, he coordinated the scientific activities of the Center for Medieval and Renaissance studies at LMU and established a new doctoral program at the Center.
+As a postdoctoral researcher he was part of a LMUexcellence research group on cultural and religious diversity in the Middle Ages and the Renaissance.
+Furthermore, he coordinated the scientific activities of the Center for Medieval and Renaissance studies at LMU and established a new doctoral program at this Center.

 - International Workshop – "Rhetorik , Ritual und Recht: Reden und Predigten auf Kirchenversammlungen des Mittelalters (11.-15.
 Jahrhundert)"